-Range
+RANGE magazine

 About The Publication:

 “RANGE is an advocate for food producers and other resource providers—especially cowboys and sheepherders in the American West.”
 50% freelance.
 Welcomes new writers.
 Circ: 150k.
 Quarterly.
 Pays on publication.
-Publishes ms. 3-6 months after acceptance.
+Publishes ms 3-6 months after acceptance.
 Buys First North American rights.
 Occasionally accepts reprints and short excerpts from nonfiction books that suit RANGE.
 Responds within 2-6 weeks.
 Sample copies by email, edit@rangemagazine.com.
-Subscription $19.95/year (4 issues); Canada $28/year; other foreign $45/yesr.
-Guidelines online at www.rangemagazine.com.
-“Click on Editorial”
+Subscription $19.95/year (4 issues); Canada $28/year; other foreign $45/year.
+Guidelines online at http://rangemagazine.com/guidelines/index.htm.

 Current Needs: